thomascong121/SocialDistance/SDD/README.md

 detector = detect(save_path = output_path_video, video = False, need_view_tranformer = False, device = mx.cpu())
 out, TP, FP, TN, FN, extra = detector(img_path, image_groundTruth)
 ```
 Running the above code will generate a lablled video.
 Moreover, `image_groundTruth` is a file contains the labelled (safe or unsafe) data.
-We have mannually labelled all three datasets and the `image_groundTruth` for all three dataset will be provided on request.
+We have mannually labelled all three datasets, the sampled video frames and the `image_groundTruth` for all three dataset will be provided on request.

 # Support
 For any issues, please contact me at: